joemasilotti/masilotti.com/_posts/turbo-ios/2021-02-18-the-turbo-framework.md

 Outside of official Basecamp apps, there are a number of independent hybrid apps powered by Turbo.
 I built [BeerMenus](https://apps.apple.com/us/app/beermenus-find-great-beer/id917882057)’s iOS app in 2014 and officially jumped on the hybrid bandwagon.
 I also actively maintain [Zaarly's iOS app](https://apps.apple.com/us/app/zaarly/id964717947) after building their first version in 2016.

-Currently, I’m working with the fine folks at [Main Street](https://www.getmainstreet.com).
-They help people build successful painting businesses as quickly and painlessly as possible.
+Currently, I’m working with the fine folks at [Hoist](https://www.hoistup.com).
+They help people build successful home service businesses as quickly and painlessly as possible.
 A lot of design decisions and best practices expressed in this series were solidified while building this app.

 {% include sponsor.html %}